anythingcodes/gatsby-casper/src/content/2019-bullet-journal-spreads.md

 ![Metropolis poster](img/2018-12-27/metropolis.jpg)

 It's such a bold, imposing illustration that sticks in your mind.
-I knew I wanted to allude to it somehow.
+I wanted to reference it somehow.

 It was a good day.
 I listened to Siouxsie and the Banshees while busting out these spreads in time for 2019.
 Quite happy with how it turned out!